 - Jesus changing water into wine at a wedding in Cana

 In Ireland and the rest of the Western World, when the Gregorian calendar was adopted, Jesus' birthday became December 25.
 The Nativity was no longer celebrated on the Feast of the Epiphany.
-Instead, January 6 marked the day three Magi, also known as the wise men, visited the baby Jesus.
+Instead, January 6 marked the day three Magi, also known as the three wise men or the three kings, visited the baby Jesus.
 In some Irish households, three Magi are placed in the nativity on this day to observe the end of their journey.

 Many Armenian Christians and Christians in the Eastern World still celebrate the birth of Jesus on January 6.
-The period between December 25 and January 6 is known as the Twelve Days of Christmas.
+The period between December 25 and January 6 is known as the Twelve Days of Christmas and January 6.

 Women's Little Christmas

-In Ireland, women take part in a unique ritual on this day called Nollaig na mBan, or Women's Little Christmas.
-According to Discovering Ireland Vacations, historically, women gathered on January 6 to enjoy a break from household chores while men stayed home.
-Women headed to the pubs, places that usually catered to men, and enjoyed pub fare.
+In Ireland, women take part in a unique non-religious tradition on this day called Nollaig na mBan, or Women's Little Christmas.
+Historically, Irish women gathered on January 6 to enjoy a break from household chores while men stayed home and took over cooking and cleaning the home.
+Some women headed to the pubs, places that usually catered to men, and enjoyed pub fare.
+Other women gathered together in their homes and relaxed, enjoying each other's company and a respite from all the holiday work.

-According to Irish scholar Alan Titley in an Irish Times article, it was most common in Western Ireland where women raised turkeys and sold them at Christmas markets for egg money.
-They used any leftover money on themselves.
+The tradition of Women's Little Christmas was most common in Western Ireland, particularly Cork and Kerry, where women raised turkeys and sold them at Christmas markets for egg money.
+They used any leftover money to treat themselves.
+The tradition tended to be more prominent in rural as opposed to urban areas of Ireland.

 Most people in Ireland exchange Christmas gifts on Christmas morning.
 But children may also give tokens to their mothers and grandmothers on Little Christmas.

-According to A Silver Voice from Ireland, today's Irish women have lifted the celebration to a new level.
+Today's Irish women have lifted the celebration to a new level.
 Many have left stout and corned beef sandwiches behind for wine, high tea, and more elegant restaurant fare at female-only parties, breakfasts, luncheons, and dinners.
-An article from Independent.ie also supports the idea that restaurants "will be packed" on this day.
+Restaurants in Ireland are often "packed" on this day with a heavily female, if not entirely female, clientele.
+Many restaurants offer deals to women on January 6 to increase their attendance.

 The Official End of Christmas